 - Links between school and work performance and obesity

 - Possible early indicators for changes in population obesity levels

 - Nutrition and physical guidelines for specific population groups.

 Over its two-year duration, this project will involve:

-- Comprehensive literature reviews of published scientific and grey literature publications in the eight objective areas;
+- Comprehensive literature reviews of published scientific literature

-- Production of case studies, highlighting interesting initiatives at EU or national/local level;
+- Development of case studies, highlighting initiatives at EU, national or local level

-- Organisation of expert workshops, to discuss and validate the results of the literature reviews; and
+- Expert workshops, to discuss and validate the results of the literature reviews